catsocks/orn/README.md

 ## License

-Everything with the exception of the contents of the cmake folder is under the CC0 1.0 Universal license.
+Everything with the exception of the contents of the cmake folder is dedicated to the public domain under the CC0 1.0 Universal license.